Tobol

-The Tobol (Тобол, Тобыл) is a river in Western Siberia (in Kazakhstan and Russia) and the main (left) tributary of the Irtysh.
+The Tobol (Тобол; Тубыл) is a river in Western Siberia (in Kazakhstan and Russia) and the main (left) tributary of the Irtysh.
 Its length is 1591 km, and the area of its drainage basin is 426,000 km².

 History

 The Tobol River was one of the four important rivers of the Siberia Khanate.
 In 1428 the khan was killed in a battle with the forces of Abu'l-Khayr Khan at the Battle of Tobol.

 In the 16th century, the Tobol was the eastern terminus of the portage route leading westward to the rivers Vishera and Kama.